Categorical semantics of compositional reinforcement learning: A Compositional Theory of Reinforcement Learning

 and define the measure $\mu=T(a) \in \pP_S$ to be the one with probability density $\nu$ with respect to the product measure $\tau_1 \otimes \tau_2$ on $K_1 \times K_2$ so that

-\begin{remark} The case of $S_3$ finite encompasses the finite case above, since for $S_1, S_2$ we may take the ambient space $K$ to be $S_1 \coprod S_2$ with measure given by set cardinality.
-The reason we treat the finite case separately is that we can obtain a clean and simpler to write down universality statement. \end{remark}
+The case of $S_3$ finite encompasses the discrete case above, since for $S_1, S_2$ we may take the ambient space $K$ to be $S_1 \coprod S_2$ with measure given by set cardinality.
+We treat the discrete case separately because we can obtain a clean and simpler universality statement, which we hope clarifies the exposition.